mas-bandwidth/reliable/README.md

 The author of this library is [Glenn Fiedler](https://www.linkedin.com/in/glennfiedler), a recognized expert in the field of game network programming with over 15 years experience in the game industry.

-Glenn is currently writing an article series about the development of this library called [Building a Game Network Protocol](http://gafferongames.com/2016/05/10/building-a-game-network-protocol/).
+Glenn wrote an article series about the development of this library called [Building a Game Network Protocol](http://gafferongames.com/2016/05/10/building-a-game-network-protocol/).

-You can support Glenn's work writing articles and open source code via [Patreon](http://www.patreon.com/gafferongames).
+Open source libraries by the same author include: [yojimbo](libyojimbo.com) and [netcode.io](netcode.io)

 # Sponsors